 These schools began a rigorous authorization process in August 2018 and successfully navigated a lengthy and arduous authorization process with external reviewers, internal TEA staff, and the State Board of Education.
-These five teams represent just a small portion of the over 35 teams that started the journey to authorization.
+These four teams represent just a small portion of the over 35 teams that started the journey to authorization.

 Mr. Salazar also seeks to educate children in Kinder and first grade at Houston Classical Charter School, to be located in Alief.
 With experience launching a high-performing independent charter school in New York City, Mr. Salazar seeks to educate high-needs students with a blend of classical and contemporary educational approaches.
 Fully scaled, Houston Classical shall enroll students in grades K-8 in preparation for the rigors of the most rigorous high schools in Harris County.

-Launching in northeast side, San Antonio Preparatory Academy shall serve students in an extended middle school (5th to 8th grades) and transitioning into a 9-12 high school.
+Launching in the northeast side, San Antonio Preparatory Academy shall serve students in an extended middle school (5th to 8th grades) and transitioning into a 9-12 high school.
 Founder Stephanie Hall Powell seeks to provide a college preparatory education to students in an under-served area of San Antonio which currently lacks a charter school.
 Enrollment will begin with students in grades 5 and 6.

 The Gathering Place will educate students in grades K through 8 utilizing Project Based Learning with a heavy emphasis on the arts on the northwest side of San Antonio.
 As a diverse-by-design school, The Gathering Place aspires to bring together students from various socio-economic and ethnic backgrounds to build a community celebrating each child.
 Founders Ryan York and Joanna Klekowicz will open their doors to 378 students in grades K-2.